 - To ensure minimum risk of contamination and maintain a high hygiene level, activity leaders should work alongside other leaders in a destination.

 Traveling may not be the same for a certain period.
 Still, we should help and prepare ourselves adequately to eliminate COVID-19 and ease the risk of spreading and contracting the virus.
 Maintaining social distance and good practice for hygiene will help to reduce the risk of a pandemic.

 - Do not travel with any symptoms of COVID-19.
-You may seek medical attention and resume travel only if you are sure to be free of COVID-19.

 - Bring your mask, gloves, and sanitizer while you’re traveling.